 Once upon a time, the state rarely pursued money laundering charges.
-Prosecutors did not have the resources or know-how to properly investigate money laundering schemes, and the cases were difficult to prove in court.
+Prosecutors did not have the resources or know-how to investigate money laundering schemes properly, and the cases were difficult to prove in court.
 Now, things are different.
 Most prosecutorial agencies include a financial crimes division.
 And, due to changes in forfeiture laws, there is a presumption that any property connected to a crime is subject to seizure.

 Frequently, it’s best to voluntarily disclose these transactions, as long as a Rochester defense attorney is at your side to protect your rights.